-If a family member is permanently confined to a hospital or nursing home and there is a remaining household member(s), SDHC will remove the member and exclude the income of the person permanently confined to the nursing home and not allow deductions for medical expenses of the confined family member.
+If a family member is permanently confined to a hospital or nursing home and there is a remaining household member(s), SDHC will remove the permanently confined member.

 2. Regular Contributions and Gifts

 A regular gift or contribution is counted when there is an agreement between the parties, oral or written, that the gift or contribution will be received on a regular basis.